FortinetCloudCSE/k8s-101-workshop/content/02K8soverview/3_Task2.md

 Services primarily operate at the transport layer (Layer 4 of the OSI model), dealing with IP addresses and ports.
 They provide a way to access pods within the cluster and, in the case of NodePort and LoadBalancer, expose them externally.

-Major Types of Kubernetes Services:
+- Major Types of Kubernetes Services:

-ClusterIP: This is the default service type that exposes the service on an internal IP within the cluster, making the service reachable only from within the cluster.
+**ClusterIP**: This is the default service type that exposes the service on an internal IP within the cluster, making the service reachable only from within the cluster.

 To check the services in your Kubernetes cluster, you can use the following command: